Homotopy: Homotopy category

 The idea of homotopy can be turned into a formal category of category theory.
 The homotopy category is the category whose objects are topological spaces, and whose morphisms are homotopy equivalence classes of continuous maps.
-Two topological spaces X and Y are isomorphic in this category if and only if they are homotopy-equivalent.
+Two topological spaces X and Y are isomorphic in this category if and only if they are homotopy equivalent.
 Then a functor on the category of topological spaces is homotopy invariant if it can be expressed as a functor on the homotopy category.

 For example, homology groups are a functorial homotopy invariant: this means that if f and g from X to Y are homotopic, then the group homomorphisms induced by f and g on the level of homology groups are the same: H_{n}(f) = H_{n}(g) : H_{n}(X) → H_{n}(Y) for all n.
-Likewise, if X and Y are in addition path connected, and the homotopy between f and g is pointed, then the group homomorphisms induced by f and g on the level of homotopy groups are also the same: π_{n}(f) = π_{n}(g) : π_{n}(X) → π_{n}(Y).
+Likewise, if X and Y are in addition path-connected, and the homotopy between f and g is pointed, then the group homomorphisms induced by f and g on the level of homotopy groups are also the same: π_{n}(f) = π_{n}(g) : π_{n}(X) → π_{n}(Y).

 Applications

 Based on the concept of the homotopy, computation methods for algebraic and differential equations have been developed.
 The methods for algebraic equations include the homotopy continuation method and the continuation method (see numerical continuation).
 The methods for differential equations include the homotopy analysis method.

 Homotopy theory can be used as a foundation for homology theory: one can represent a cohomology functor on a space X by mappings of X into an appropriate fixed space, up to homotopy equivalence.
 For example, for any abelian group G, and any based CW-complex X, the set $[X,K(G,n)]$ of based homotopy classes of based maps from X to the Eilenberg–MacLane space $K(G,n)$ is in natural bijection with the n-th singular cohomology group $H^n(X,G)$ of the space X. One says that the omega-spectrum of Eilenberg-MacLane spaces are representing spaces for singular cohomology with coefficients in G. Using this fact, homotopy classes between a CW complex and a multiply connected space can be calculated using cohomology as described by the Hopf–Whitney theorem.

-Recently, homotopy theory is used to develop deep learning based generative models like diffusion models and flow-based generative models.
-Perturbing the complex non-Gaussian states is a tough task.
+Recently, homotopy theory has been used to develop deep learning-based generative models like diffusion models and flow-based generative models.
+Perturbing the complex non-Gaussian states is a challenging task.
 Using deep learning and homotopy, such complex states can be transformed to Gaussian state and mildly perturbed to get transformed back to perturbed complex states.